 - Buy coffee as fresh as possible.

-- Always freshly grind coffee, always.
+- Always use freshly ground coffee, always.

 - If you don’t buy an “espresso blend”, choose a “Full City Roast” or a “Vienna Roast”